joaomelo/auth-mech/README.md

 }
 ```

-The `userData` object will hold what the standard Firebase auth [user](https://firebase.google.com/docs/reference/js/firebase.User#properties) would, plus a `emailLocalPart` property with the string email part before the "@" char.
-The userData is a simple data object without any methods.
+Auth-mech also provides features to manipulate the state.

 # Auth Operations

 Auth-mech build a few auth operations on top of Firebase auth.
-Nothing fancy, but anyhow reduce repetition between apps.
+Nothing fancy, but still aiming to reduce code repetition between apps.

 ## Sign Methods with Email Verification

+AuthMech provides the standard `signUp`, `signIn` and `signOut` methods.
+The last two will just call the corresponding method on Firebase auth.
+Signup will add the step of sending an verification email after creating the user.

-The first ones provided in `signUp` and `signIn` methods.
-They take email and password strings as parameters and return a Promise that will resolve in a object with a message property and a `isSuccess` property if no error happened.
+So, like the official methods, Signup and signin take the email and password as parameters and return a Promise that will resolve or reject with a error depending on the operation success.

-SignUp will by default send a email verification.
-Until the user confirms his email, the auth state will be set to `'UNVERIFIED'` after successful `signIn`.

-If you ever need to send that email again, just call the `sendEmailVerification` method.
-It too will return a Promise that will resolve in a object with a message property.
+Regarding the email verification, until the user confirms his email the auth status will be set to `'UNVERIFIED'`.
+If you ever need to send that email again, just call the `sendEmailVerification` AuthMech method.
+It too will return a Promise that will resolve or reject.

-`AuthMech` instances also exposes a signOut method that will do exactly what Firebase auth does: sign out the user and return a Promise.

 If we had a page with buttons for those operations we could set their click behavior to something like this.